Meet the Women, Business and the Law team

 Marie Dry joined Women, Business and the Law in January 2020.
 She holds a Master in Law with a concentration on Global Governance Studies from Sciences Po Paris Law School, focusing on gender equality issues.
 As part of her Master in Economic Law, she studied human rights law and sex discrimination at Harvard Law School.
 She worked as an intern for a labor law firm and drafted, in collaboration with the Equality Lab, recommendations to improve gender equality in the 2019 French pension reform.
 She also holds an Advanced Certification in Gender Studies and a BA in Political Sciences from Sciences Po Paris.
 She is a native French speaker.

 Marina Elefante joined the Women, Business and the Law project in 2015.
-Her current research covers women's legal capacity, access to identification, women’s financial inclusion, and childcare.
-Previously, she drafted legal aid legislation for the United Nations Office on Drugs and Crime (UNODC) and human trafficking legal reform programs at The Johns Hopkins School of Advanced International Studies.
-She graduated cum laude from the University of Naples Law School and holds an M.A. in Human Rights and Humanitarian Action from the University of Siena, Italy and an LL.M. in International Legal Studies from Georgetown University Law Center.
+Her current research focuses on childcare policies and indicator development.
+Previously, she drafted legal aid legislation for the United Nations Office on Drugs and Crime (UNODC) and led human trafficking legal reform programs at The Johns Hopkins School of Advanced International Studies.
+She graduated cum laude from the University of Naples Law School and holds an M.A. in Human Rights and Humanitarian Action from the University of Siena, Italy, and an LL.M. with distinction in International Legal Studies from Georgetown University Law Center.